-Our goal is successful community reintegration, but the path to that goal is different for each Veteran.
-VLCNC-Cares is the only state-wide Veterans organization that can provide the help, the resources, and the encouragement to return our heroes to self-reliance by providing them the services they need.
+At VLCNC-CARES, our goal is successful community reintegration for every North Carolina Veteran, but the path to that goal is different for each one of them.
+We are the only statewide Veterans organization designed to provide the specialized services, counseling, training and mentoring to return our suffering heroes to self-reliance.

 We cannot do it alone.
-We need your help!
+We need your support!